What Qualifies as an Unfit Parent in New York State?

 New York courts do not automatically consider mental illness as grounds for being unfit.
 Instead, they examine how a diagnosed condition affects a parent’s parenting capacity.
 If a parent is managing their condition responsibly, with proper treatment, medication, and support, the court may find no issue.
 However, untreated mental illness that leads to erratic behavior, poor decision-making, or unsafe parenting may support claims of unfitness.

 Evaluators often rely on expert testimony, therapy records, or school reports to assess how a parent’s mental health affects the child’s well-being.
-In Brooklyn custody cases, family court judges frequently appoint forensic evaluators to gather insights before making a decision.
+In New York City custody cases, family court judges frequently appoint forensic evaluators to gather insights before making a decision.

 Drug or Alcohol Dependency Concerns